Coprates quadrangle: Interior layered deposits and sulfate

-Parts of the floors of Candor Chasma and Juventae Chasma contain layered deposits that have been termed interior layered deposits (ILD's) and Equatorial Layered Deposits (ELD's).
+Parts of the floors of Candor Chasma and Juventae Chasma contain layered deposits that have been termed interior layered deposits (ILD's) and equatorial layered deposits (ELDs).
 These layers may have formed when the whole area was a giant lake.
 However, many other ideas have been advanced to explain them.
 High-resolution structural and geologic mapping in west Candor Chasma, presented in March 2015, showed that the deposits on the floor of the Candor chasma are basin filling sediments that were deposited in a wet playa like setting; hence water was involved in their formation.

 Some places on Mars contain hydrated sulfate deposits, including ILD's.
 Sulfate formation involves the presence of water.
 The European Space Agency's Mars Express found possible evidence of the sulfates epsomite and kieserite.
 Scientists want to visit these areas with robotic rovers.

 These deposits have been found to contain ferric oxides in the form of crystalline grey hematite.